NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/gaea_user_guide.rst

 Software Environments
 ---------------------

-Users should not store software environments, e.g., conda, spack, on the GPFS file system.
+Users should not store software environments, for example Conda, Python, and Spack, on the GPFS file system.
 These environments have many small files that will be accessed from multiple compute nodes when used in batch jobs.

 These environments should be stored in user's or project's home space, :file:`/ncrc/home[12]/$USER` and :file:`/ncrc/proj/<project>` respectively.
 If